uxmastery/collaborative-ux-glossary/glossary_en.md

 ## <a name="a"></a>A

+### <a name="adaptive-design"></a>Adaptive web design
+Like Responsive web design it is an approach to web design aimed at crafting sites to provide an optimal viewing and interaction experience on different screen and devices.
+The difference is that adaptive design is less fluid then RWD, and 'serves' few fixed width versions of the design depending on viewport size.
+It can utilise server side techniques to 'detect' viewport size prior to rendering html.
+The advantage for designer is that it gives more control over images and typography, and hence is easier approach to 'retrofit' fixed width websitest to work on mobile devices.

 ### <a name="affinity-diagramming"></a>Affinity diagramming
 A business tool used to organise a large number of ideas, sorting them into groups based on their natural relationships, for review and analysis.